Youhorng/loan_default_prediction_project/README.md

 ![Loan Default Predictor](https://img.shields.io/badge/Loan%20Default-Prediction-blue)

-A machine learning project to predict the likelihood of loan default using financial, employment, and loan purpose data.
-This project includes a Streamlit-based web application for user-friendly interaction.
+A machine learning project that predicts the likelihood of loan default using financial, employment, and loan purpose data from the **Home Equity Loan** dataset.

+This project features a **Streamlit**-based web application, providing a user-friendly interface for easy interaction and real-time predictions.

+👉 Check out the live demo here: [Home Equity Loan Prediction App](https://home-equity-loan-prediction.streamlit.app/)

 ---